 Letters of Admission will be available online for students with complete applications in the middle of May for the autumn semester and in late October for the spring semester.

 Courses in English

-The course descriptions give detailed information about each course, course content, when it's taught, the syllabus, examination form, etc. The list is updated for the coming semester in late November/mid-May.
-Please note that questions regarding courses must be directed to the relevant department or faculty.
-Contact information can be found at the bottom of the relevant course description.
+Exchange students at UiO may take courses across faculties and levels, according to their background.
+The course descriptions give detailed information about each course; course content, when it's taught, the syllabus, examination form, exam dates, etc. The list is fully updated with details for the coming semester in late November/mid-May.

 Norwegian language courses